 The EWIS requires grommet edge abrasion protection to prevent system issues/ data loss caused by arcing, sparking, and shorts.
 For decades the SOP for grommet application has been to attach a nylon grommet e.g. MS21266 to lightening holes, straight and non-straight edge runs.

-The nylon MS21266 definitely requires glue as nylon grommets grip poorly and tend to pull away from edges – especially given its natural stiffness and coil set.
-In most cases this glue is applied liberally- we have heard it referred to as “Elephant Snot”… not a pretty picture but appropriate if you have seen what it looks like.
+Nylon MS21266 grommets require glue because they grip poorly and tend to pull away from edges due to their natural stiffness and coil set.
+In most cases this glue is applied liberally- colloquially known as “Elephant Snot”…and its appropriate if you have seen what it looks like.
 The image above shows what some techs are doing.

 The gluing process includes many steps: cleaning, gluing, fixturing, inspection, and clean up.
 It is a long slow messy procedure that is a time, cost, and efficiency sinkhole.
 It generally also leads to a high level of rework and raises the cost of poor quality.

-The grommet’s fundamental job is abrasion protection but the concern is that the grommet itself -any grommet- can become FOD that causes FOD…Foreign Object Debris that causes Foreign Object Damage.
+The grommet’s fundamental job is abrasion protection.
+However, there is a general concern that the grommet itself (or any component) can become FOD that causes FOD…Foreign Object Debris that causes Foreign Object Damage.

 We all know the dangers of even simple items being un-tethered in a complex system like an aircraft.
-A dis-bonded nylon grommet is FOD and creates an additional damage risk on top of the compromised wire protection.
+A dis-bonded nylon grommet is FOD and creates an additional damage risk over and above any compromised wiring.
 It’s even worse if the nylon and adhesive disintegrate due to repeated flight stress as it then essentially releases fragments of adhesive and nylon grommet into aircraft compartments.
 The kind of FOD that is difficult to find and clear up.
 We think the reason it is applied so liberally is an effort to ensure this doesn’t happen.

 Spring-Fast Grommets were engineered to do this job better – without glue – in effect, it’s a better grommet “mousetrap”.
 Companies are switching to it because they recognize that it provides best-in-class performance, greater manufacturing process efficiency, a reduction in workplace hazmat issues – and the icing on the cake – it reduces overall install cost by at least 49%.
 The very process of installation significantly lessens the likelihood of FOD as far less material is carried into the aircraft to install it.